-I am a Librarian for Geospatial Information Systems at New York University, where I facilitate GIS learning and develop geospatial data collections.
+I am a Librarian for Geospatial Information Systems at New York University, where I facilitate GIS learning and develop geospatial data collections for the NYU community.
 I earned my Ph.D. in English Literature in 2011, and since then I have taught courses on information literacy, social media, art history, and the politics of information.
 In addition to geospatial literacy, I am interested in digital humanities, critical library pedagogy, social media, human attention, and games based learning.

 Why Curation Culture?